iconjone/GroupMeBot/README.md

     * Pull the code down to your local machine
     * Configure the local environment variables to your bot's credentials

+    (Note these instructions were made by GroupMe, but I added a few twists)

 ## Requirements:

   * GroupMe account
   * Heroku account
   * [Heroku Toolbelt](https://toolbelt.heroku.com/)

+  If You don't want to install the ToolBelt Make sure you have Git shell, and install everything but the Heroku Giu and Bash This will work, but I honestly reccomend, Installing it completely

 # Get your bot up and running<a name="deploy"></a>

 ## Deploy to Heroku:

 Be sure to log into heroku, using your heroku credentials, then click the link below.
+(This means go to Heroku, and make sure you're signed in)

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)